Welcome to Theta Therapy

 What is Sound Therapy?

 Sound healing, as the name suggests, involves using tones.
-Tones are produced by the voice, called “toning” to transmit vocal frequencies directly into the body, precisely tuned tuning forks and singing bowls, crystal singing bowls which carry a pure and powerful frequency into the space, and carefully selected songs and music for healing and entrainment.
+Tuning forks transmit frequencies into the ear and directly into the body.
+Singing bowls carry a pure and powerful frequency into the space, and carefully selected songs and music are used for healing and entrainment.
 The ancient technique has been practiced for centuries, initially as a way to treat mental illness in ancient Greece.
 Today, sound therapy is used to promote physical and mental health, and the benefits are multifold.
 Different approaches vary based on the desired result.
 These techniques can reduce stress, mood swings and blood pressure, lower cholesterol, help manage pain and improve sleep.

 Sound therapy works through a process called sympathetic resonance.
 This is when vibrations match the rate of vibration from another source.
 In this case, your brain matches up and falls in sync with the soothing frequencies from the therapeutic-grade instruments that are playing.
 And we call this entrainment.